 It’s easy to skip out of things when they aren’t going as you planned.
-Maybe you go to something a few times and what you experienced was not what you thought it would be.
+Maybe you’ve been to your Table a few times and what you experienced was not what you expected.

 To be honest, I get this feeling supporting my football team*; what I would like to happen and normally what happens are two wildly different things.
 Another defeat was not planned in my head; the manager said that the team had worked hard and were ready to take on their next foe.
 Yet, my team resolutely sits in mid-table obscurity yet again.
 My hopes of the Premiership seem a far flung dream.

 My team’s only small taste of glory was in 1909 when they lost to Manchester United in the FA Cup Final.
-The thing about this though, is that there is nothing I can do about my teams performance.
 My dreams aren’t going to translate into wins.
+The thing about this though is that there is nothing I can do about my team’s performance.

-Anyway, enough about my football dreams and let’s bring this back to the fact that you or men at your Table might want to leave the Table.
-That was not in the plan, was it?
+Anyway, let’s bring this back to the possibility that you or another man might want to leave your Table.
+That was not in the plan, was it!

 There are two phrases that two wise people close to me use.
 One is “Nobody ever thought leaving the elephant (the issue) in the corner of the room was a good idea.”
 In other words, if there is something, an issue bothering you, talk about it, bring it out on the Table, deliver it with care and love and that elephant might decide to leave the room.
 The other phrase is “Clarity is kindness”.
 In other words, if you are clear with people you are being kind to them.
 Be clear with your needs at the Table.
 If you think your needs are not being met, talk about the elephant with clarity.
 How is that for a mash up of phrases?